chamilo/docs/teacher-guide/users/subscribe_users.md

 ![](../../.gitbook/assets/images129%20%281%29.png)

-_Illustration 100: Users – Action buttons_
+_Illustration: Users – Action buttons_

 To subscribe a single learner, just click the _Register_ link ![](../../.gitbook/assets/graphics174.png) to the right of their listing.